Eigenstructure Analysis of Bloch Wave and Multislice Formulations for Dynamical Scattering in Transmission Electron Microscopy: Methods

-The right multiplication transforms the input wave from reciprocal space back into real space\BM{,} and the left multiplication transforms the exit wave into reciprocal space \ABnew{ to model the diffraction pattern in the back focal plane} \BMnew{of a \ac{TEM}}.
+Then, the scattering of the incident beam within the crystal in the multislice model is obtained by consecutive multiplication with slice $\mbf O_m$ and Fresnel propagators $\mbf G_m$.
+Combining all multiplications together yields the real space transmission matrix $\mbf A$ and its reciprocal space counterpart $\mbf{\hat S}$ as in equations~\eqref{eq: transmission matrix} and \eqref{eq: multislice scattering reciprocal1}.
+For the detailed derivation, see \cite{bangun2022inverse}.

-As highlighted in \cite{cowley1957scattering,de2003introduction}, the multislice method serves as an alternative to the Bloch wave formulation, making the transmission matrix $\mbf{\hat S}$ \BMnew{which we have }derived from the multislice method an approximate solution to the Schrödinger equation \eqref{eq: Schroedinger}. \BM{The main advantage \OM{that} this reformulation offers is that the atomic structure of a crystalline object can now be represented independently by the transmission matrix $\mbf{\hat S}$, without being influenced by the electron probe, which is not the case in the classical multislice model .} \ABnew{\BMnew{In addition, c}ompared to the Bloch wave formulation\ABnew{, which depends on the computation complexity of eigenvalue decomposition to construct the scattering matrix}, the multislice method enables more efficient computation of the scattering processes by leveraging the fast Fourier transform. \ABnew{We also provide analysis on the computational complexity to construct both transmission and scattering matrix in the numerical section.} }
+As highlighted in \cite{cowley1957scattering,de2003introduction}, the multislice method serves as an alternative to the Bloch wave formulation, making the transmission matrix $\mbf{\hat S}$ an approximate solution to the Schrödinger equation~\eqref{eq: Schroedinger}.
+The main advantage that this reformulation offers is that the atomic structure of a crystalline object can now be represented independently by the transmission matrix $\mbf{\hat S}$, without being influenced by the electron probe, which is not the case in the classical multislice model.